top of page

 Rebuilding with Women.jpg

-Rebuilding with Women: Amplifying their voices in Ukraine's recovery, a collaboration of Cities Alliance, StreetNet International, and WIEGO, is based on a series of interviews with Ukrainian women.
+Rebuilding with Women: Amplifying their voices in Ukraine's Recovery, a collaboration of Cities Alliance and StreetNet International, is based on a series of interviews with Ukrainian women.
 The 2023 publication highlights the disproportionate impact of the war on women and girls, especially those working in the informal sector, and explains why women must be central to the reconstruction of Ukrainian cities.

 window1 coffee mug2.jpg